bquerino/opensearch-project/README.md

 ## Overview 📖

 The **Payment Processor API** is a robust and scalable solution designed for processing and managing payments.
-The project is built using modern Java practices and leverages the power of **Spring Boot**, **Hibernate Search**, and **Elasticsearch** to provide efficient and scalable search capabilities over payment data.
+The project is built using modern Java practices and leverages the power of **Spring Boot**, **Hibernate Search**, and **Opensearch** to provide efficient and scalable search capabilities over payment data.

 ## Features ✨

 - **Domain-Driven Design (DDD)**: The project follows the principles of DDD, ensuring that the business logic is encapsulated within the domain layer.
-- **Hibernate Search**: Integrated with Elasticsearch to provide full-text search capabilities.
+- **Hibernate Search**: Integrated with Opensearch to provide full-text search capabilities.
 - **PostgreSQL**: Used as the primary relational database for persistence.
 - **Modular Architecture**: The project is organized into multiple modules for better separation of concerns and maintainability.